jordandalley/threadfinite/README.md

 ## Features

-- Adds an optimisation script in place the ffmpeg command
+- Adds an optimisation script in place of the ffmpeg command
 - Adds better process handling with 'supervisord'
 - Adds support for running official ffmpeg static binaries (eg. less buggy versions)